 Moosonee Health Centre

-The Moosonee Health Centre provides 24/7 access to emergency care, outpatient services and weekday clinics by doctors from the Weeneebayko General Hospital.
+The Moosonee Health Centre provides 24/7 access to emergency care, outpatient services and weekday clinics by doctors from the Weeneebayko General Hospital (WGH).
 Medical emergencies are transferred to WGH, Timmins and District Hospital or Kingston General Hospital.

 The Weeneebayko General Hospital (WGH), a 37-bed facility is located on Moose Factory Island and provides regional medical coverage to the James and Hudson Bay communities.
 WGH provides acute (temporary) and alternate levels of care as well as 24 hour emergency services; family medicine and coastal outreach.
 Medical emergencies are transferred to Timmins and District Hospital or Kingston General Hospital.
 The Weeneebayko region has a long standing history with Queen’s University/Kingston General Hospital, with residencies for medical students and other health care professionals, that continues to this very day.